 The Flanders Marine Institute (IMIS) provided surface water phosphate (PO4) data measured colourimetrically on a filtered water sample and total phosphorus (TP) by acid digestion and a segmented flow analyser.
-Concentration data of PO4 in Scheldt river were available from 1967 to 2019, originating from different sources and compiled by the Research program environmental effects Sigmaplan (OMES).
-The OMES program did additional quality controls on the data (ECOBE - UA; The Flemish Waterway, 2019).
-The different sources described in the supplementary information (SI.V) (De Pauw, 2007; ECOBE - UAntwerpen, 2007; Institute for Hygiene en Epidemiology (IHE), 2007; OMES: Monitoring physical-chemical water quality in the Zeeschelde, 2016; Van Meel, 1958).
+Concentration data of PO4 in Scheldt River were available from 1967 to 2019, originating from different sources and compiled by the research programme Onderzoek Milieu Effecten Sigmaplan (OMES).
+The OMES programme did additional quality controls on the data (ECOBE - UA; The Flemish Waterway, 2019).
+The different sources are described in Sect.
+SI.V in the Supplement (De Pauw, 2007; ECOBE - UAntwerpen, 2007; Institute for Hygiene en Epidemiology (IHE), 2007; ECOBE-UA and De Vlaamse Waterweg, 2016; Van Meel, 1958).

-160 The open-source software R (R Core Team, 2020) was used to compile all available datasets for PO4 closest to the study sites (Temse) and to calculate annual means by averaging all observations within a year.
-The annual means of PO4 were used to visualise the evolution of PO4 in the Scheldt river (Fig. 2).
+The open-source software R (R Core Team, 2020) was used to compile all available datasets for PO4 closest to the study sites (Temse) and to calculate annual means by averaging all observations within a year.
+The annual means of PO4 were used to visualize the evolution of PO4 in the Scheldt River (Fig. 2).
 The emissions of P mainly originate from point sources due to domestic loading (Billen et al., 2005).
 As a result, the increasing surface water P concentration between 1950 and 1975 can be related to the rise in the number of households connected to sewer systems.
 At first, no wastewater treatment was in place, resulting in a sharp increase in nutrient loads to the river.
 However, since 1985, wastewater treatment has significantly improved the situation (Billen et al., 2005).